zefrenchwan/scrutateur/README.md

 #### Admin operations on users

 * **/admin/user/create** creates an user (with no role)
-* **/admin/user/roles/{username}** displays groups and matching roles for a given user
+* **/admin/user/{username}/access/list** displays groups and matching roles for a given user

 #### Root operations on users

-* **/root/user/delete/{username}** deletes an user by name (no matter user's roles).
+* **/manage/user/{username}/delete** deletes an user by name (no matter user's roles).
 Current user cannot delete current user

 ### Security

 This project is not intented to run on production as is.
-Code deals with basic security (roles, input validation, jwt) but was not audited or approved by a security expert.
+Code deals with basic security (roles, input validation, jwt) but was neither audited or approved by a security expert.
-Weak points are secrets protection (no salt) and default user mechanism (root configuration by default).
+Known weak points are secrets protection (no salt) and default user mechanism (root configuration by default).
 **Adapt my code for your context, contact your administrator or security expert before pushing any of this code to production**